Install on a GNU/Linux server

 borgbackup, a backup tool required by elabctl backup.
 Not required during installation.

 You can have your normal user in the docker group to execute docker commands without sudo (see documentation).
+This is generally convenient for development environments and not recommended in production.

 Ubuntu users: Docker as a snap is known to cause issues.
 Uninstall that and install it without snap.
 See this issue.